Susie Suh (album)

 Susie Suh is the debut album by American singer-songwriter Susie Suh.
 It was released on Epic Records in 2005.
 The CD is marked with the Copy Control logo.

 Critical reception

 Alex Henderson of AllMusic concludes his review with, "The singer/songwriter field is amazingly crowded these days, but Suh is a cut above many of the female singer/songwriters who emerged in the early and mid-2000s and shows considerable promise on her first album."

-Liane Hansen of NPR writes, "Suh's lyrics are introspective.
+Liane Hansen of NPR wrote, "Suh's lyrics are introspective.
 And though she shares a homonym with wailer Siouxsie Sioux of Banshees fame, her music is on the softer side."

 Track listing

 Media appearances

 "Recognition", "All I Want", "Seasons Change", and "Light on My Shoulder" have been played in the American drama series One Tree Hill.
 "Shell" was featured on the soundtrack to the film Must Love Dogs.